top of page

 4. Requirement 2, listing individuals who are willing to provide recommendations: If no formal religious affiliation, list parents/guardians or leave blank.
 If no employer, leave blank.
 No letters of recommendation are required.

-5. Requirement 3, Merit Badges: "Date Earned" is the date the Merit Badge counselor signed the Merit Badge ("Blue" card, not date of the Board of Review for the badge).
+5. Requirement 3, Merit Badges: "Date Earned" is the date the Merit Badge counselor signed the Merit Badge Blue card, (not date of the Board of Review for the badge).

 6. Requirement 4, leadership: Service as Troop 2 Staff or Staff in Training should be listed as “Assistant Senior Patrol Leader”.
 Only leadership since earning Life Scout should be entered.